ashthomasweb/client--looseleashdog.com/README.md

 To-do list:
 * Equipment page / affiliate store to be implemented once enough blog articles are written.
 Equipment entries will be useful for the client to populate the blog initially.
+* Improve Open Graph data to be page/post specific.
 * Build video page with YouTube Integration upon client venture.
 * Build custom overlay for photo carousel.
 * Institute full server-side rendering and SPA with ejs renderFile() operation.